Montgomery records 12 Ks, Royals beat Tigers 7-0

 The Royals made it 4-0 off Gregory Soto in the seventh.
 With two out, Soto misplayed a grounder by Meibrys Viloria.
 He recovered with time to throw out the bulky Viloria, but threw the ball into right field, allowing Soler and Bubba Starling to score.

+“Once the ball hit off his glove, he just panicked,” Gardenhire said.
+“All he had to do was make a nice, easy throw, but he rushed it.”

-The inning could have gotten, but right-fielder Travis Demeritte made a running catch of a drive to deep right-center by Humberto Arteaga and got Soto out of the inning.
+The inning could have gotten worse, but right-fielder Travis Demeritte made a running catch of a drive to deep right-center by Humberto Arteaga and got Soto out of the inning.

 Hunter Dozier made it 5-0 with an RBI triple in the eighth, and Merrifield added a two-run double in the ninth.